Skip to content

 • Participation in governance (when applicable)

-To encourage proper behavior amongst network participants, SKALE follows a Proof of Stake (POS) system whereby each node must stake a predetermined amount of SKALE tokens to be slashed at the citation of any activity not condoned by the network.
+To encourage proper behavior amongst network participants, SKALE follows a Proof of Stake (POS) system whereby each supernode must stake a predetermined amount of SKALE tokens to be slashed at the citation of any activity not condoned by the network.

 Activities not approved by the network include those which denote a failure to properly participate in each assigned SKALE Chain’s consensus, and maintain uptime and latency standards enforced by the Service Level Agreement (SLA).